jimburton/scrabble/README.md

 them
 [here](https://www.theukrules.co.uk/rules/children/games/scrabble.html).

-The emphasis is intended to be on explaining the basics of Haskell development and on refining an initial solution to a clean, functional software design that can easily be extended.
+The emphasis is intended to be on explaining the process of developing a Haskell project with several parts, aimed at students who have already learned the basics of Haskell syntax and functional problem solving.
+As well as adding new functionality, each chapter refines the initial solution ending up with something that is (hopefully) a clean, functional design that can easily be extended.

 Testing is a continuous topic, so new tests are added in each chapter.

 + [Chapter One](chapters/Chapter1.md): Getting started.
 + [Chapter Two](chapters/Chapter2.md): Validating moves.